omz13/kirby3-feeds/README.md

 - [FeedWrangler](https://feedwrangler.net/)
 - [NewsBlur](https://www.newsblur.com) supports all three formats.

-In terms of Windows clients: sorry, I have no idea as I live in the OS X / iOS world.
+In terms of Windows clients: sorry, I have no idea as inhabit an OS X / iOS world.

 #### Related plugins